What Should I Do If My Puppy Is Experiencing The “teenage Phase”?

 Providing mental and physical stimulation

 Teenage puppies have a surplus of energy and a curious mind.
 Providing them with both mental and physical stimulation is vital to prevent boredom and redirect their energy into positive outlets.
 Engage your pup in activities like puzzle toys, obedience training sessions, and interactive games that challenge their problem-solving skills.
-Physical exercise through daily walks, playtime, or even agility training can help drain excess energy and keep your puppy physically fit.
+Physical exercise through daily walks, playtime, or even can help drain excess energy and keep your puppy physically fit.

 Engaging in interactive play

 Interactive play is not only a great way to bond with your puppy but also provides an outlet for them to expend their energy in a constructive way.
-Engage in games like fetch, tug-of-war, or hide-and-seek to keep your pup mentally and physically stimulated.
-This is also a great opportunity to reinforce positive behaviors and practice commands in a fun and engaging manner.
+Engage in games like fetch, tug-of-war, or to keep your pup mentally and physically stimulated.
+This is also a great opportunity to reinforce positive behaviors and practice commands in a and engaging manner.

 Socialization and Exposure